wuangyalin/personal_website_react/README.md

 ---

 ## How to Run Docker
+1. Checkout `docker` branch.
-1. create dockerfile for each app
+2. Check dockerfile for each app
-2. create docker-compose yml file to combine multiple services
+3. Check docker-compose yml file to combine multiple services
-3. run `docker-compose up -d mongo` first to initial mongodb
+4. run `docker-compose up -d mongo` first to initial mongodb
-4. run `docker-compose up -d mongo-seed` to add initial data into mongodb
+5. run `docker-compose up -d mongo-seed` to add initial data into mongodb
-5. run `docker exec -it mongo bash` to check if the initial data is been pushed
+6. run `docker exec -it mongo bash` to check if the initial data is been pushed
-6. run `docker-compose up -d backend` to run the web app
+7. run `docker-compose up -d backend` to run the web app
-7. run `docker-compose up -d frontend` to run the web app
+8. run `docker-compose up -d frontend` to run the web app